hzqd/kotlin-learn-diary/README.md

 ### Book
 This directory includes the code which I read the book.
 ### PTA
+This directory contains the questions that I have done on the Programming Teaching Assistant.
+### Euler
-This directory contains the questions that I have done on the programming teaching assistant.
+This directory contains the questions that I have done on the Project Euler.
 ### item
 This directory contains my practice items.